Making a complaint

 Is there a time limit on making a complaint?

 There is no time limit on making a complaint, but it is advisable to do so as quickly as possible after the incident/s occurred.
 If a considerable amount of time has passed between the incident (or latest incident) occurring and the date when the complaint is made, then the PSD may record your complaint but take no further action in relation to it.
 Again this depends on the seriousness of the allegation and how much information is available.

 How long will my complaint take to deal with?

 What can I do if I am not satisfied with the outcome of a complaint investigation ?

 You will be given a right of review in the outcome letter.
-This will either be to the OPCC or to the IOPC depending on the seriousness of the allegation.
+This will either be to the Mayors Office or to the IOPC depending on the seriousness of the allegation.
 Lower level complaints dealt with outside of complaint legislation do not have a right of review, however you can insist on a complaint being formally recorded then a right of review will follow.

-If you are unhappy with the way your complaint has been dealt with you may be able to appeal against the outcome or seek a Right of Review (under the new complaint legislation).
-Please click here to read about Appeals / Right of Review.
+If you are unhappy with the way your complaint has been dealt with you may be able to seek a Right of Review (under the new complaint legislation).
+Please click here to read about Right of Review.